 I mean after 70º, 115º sounded like the end of the world.
 So, I came out with the surgeon sort of at the same place that we really expected that I would end up, between 110º and 115º flexion.

 I should say Mary, that during the original PT, my extension was always fine.
 I was always able to get beyond 0º.
 So, it wasn’t the extension, it was always the flexion.
 When I talk about that, my goal, it was always from the flexion side.
 So, I came out with a goal from the flexion side of 110º to 115º.

 So, tell us what happens next, now that you have the X10 in your home, you start using it and…

 I have a wonderful coach, of course.
 There are two coaches you folks provide.
-The the unit was brought into our home, which was, by the way, the most easy thing.
+The unit was brought into our home, which was, by the way, the easiest thing.
 The young man brought it in.
 He taught me everything I needed to do.
 We went through all that, all the books on it, and got me set on my original starting point.

 And I may have done one that night and, Mary, you can probably look it up, but think I got to maybe 95º pretty early on.

 And then I went to 97º, 99º and 100º.
 The mornings were always the best.
 I’d get up to do it around six in the morning and then I had to work.
 And so, I would get home and would do two sessions.
 So, my goal was 6:00 AM and I would do it at about 6:00 PM and then at about 9:00 PM.
 I would do three a day.
 And Candice had me doing warm-ups, where I would do five minutes, then 10 minutes, and then what I got to the point, I was just doing the first 10 minutes to be my warm-up and then I could cook, you know, sort of kick it up.